vackosar/vackosar.github.io/_posts/2022-01-09-7-powers-moats-through-lens-of-modified-dibellos-business-mental-model.md

 Even annuity is transformation of a lump sum into time-distributed payments (capital over time).
 Finance above plays a role of monitoring of quantitative attributes of the exchanges, the Demand is the exchange itself, the Supply is involved with the processes and algorithms used to achieve the transformation.

-Note 3: There may be no suppliers, or they may be indistinguishable from customers in some cases.

 [//]: # (Note 4: Certain terms may be cross-cutting or agnostic e.g. CEO, which operates across all of the dimensions.)